What to Do in Palo Alto: A Local’s Guide for Solo Female Travelers

 1431 Waverley St, Palo Alto

-The Colonial/Georgian Revival house was built by 1904 for $6,039 by San Jose contractor C.A.
+The Colonial/Georgian Revival house in the center of it all was built by 1904 for $6,039 by San Jose contractor C.A.
 Bates.
 The original house was later enhanced by minor additions.
-It has been designated a Point of Historical Interest by the State of California.
+It’s been designated a Point of Historical Interest by the State of California.

 I visited in mid October so most of the blooms were gone.
 It must be absolutely gorgeous in Springtime and early summer here!
 It was still quite fragrant in some areas.
 I can’t wait to come back in the spring.